patsyuk03/LibraryXArm7Robotont/README.md

 ```bash
 $ roslaunch kitting_station director.launch [dual_arm:=true]
 ```
-It will ask for the input of what you want to run Find Shelf or Main Program.
-If it is a new setup choose Find Shelf to let robot know the location of the shelf.
-After the shelf is found you can choose the Main Program which will initialize the moveit commander and wait for the request from mobile robot to start transfering the books.
+It will ask what you want to run Find Shelf or Main Program.
+If it is a new setup choose Find Shelf to let the robot know the location of the shelf.
+After the shelf is found you can choose the Main Program which will initialize the moveit commander and wait for the request from the mobile robot to start transferring the books.
 ### 4.3 Fake mobile robot request
 If you want to run a demo without mobile robot fake_request node can be used to initialize the transfer of the books:
 ```bash